Advances in Phonons: From Band Topology to Phonon Chirality: Topological Phonons: General Topological Band Theory

-In real space, chiral phonons correspond to collective circular motions of charged ions.
-Therefore, chiral phonons can carry finite magnetic moment on the order of $\mu_{ph}\sim e\hbar/(2m_{ion})$, where $m_{ion}$ is the ionic mass that is much larger than the electron mass, $m_e$, yielding $\mu_{ph}/\mu_{B}\sim10^{-3}-10^{-5}$.
-Surprisingly, recent experimental studies have shown giant phonon magnetic moments, $g_{ph}\mu_{ph}\sim g\mu_{B}$, in various semimetals and semiconductors, including CeCl$_3$, Cd$_3$As$_2$, PbTe, and Fe$_2$Mo$_3$O$_8$~\cite{juraschek2022giant,cheng2020large,baydin2022magnetic,wu2023fluctuation}.
-To understand these observations, Ren et al. pictured the phonon magnetic moment as electronic orbital magnetization in an adiabatic response to the underlying ionic circular motions \cite{ren2021phonon}.
-They reformulated the phonon magnetism by introducing a momentum $k$-dependent Born effective charge and discovered a topological magnetization term, which arises from the chiral phonon-modified electronic energy with non-trivial Berry curvature.
+In real space, circularly polarized phonons correspond to collective circular motions of charged ions.
+Therefore, circularly polarized phonons can carry finite magnetic moment on the order of $\mu_{ph}\sim e\hbar/(2m_{ion})$, where $m_{ion}$ is the ionic mass that is much larger than the electron mass, $m_e$, yielding $\mu_{ph}/\mu_{B}\sim10^{-3}-10^{-5}$. {Surprisingly, recent experimental studies have shown giant phonon magnetic moments, $g_{ph}\mu_{ph}\sim g\mu_{B}$, in various semimetals and semiconductors, including CeCl$_3$, Cd$_3$As$_2$, PbTe, and Fe$_2$Mo$_3$O$_8$, Co$_3$Sn$_2$S$_2$, etc.~\cite{cheng2020large,baydin2022magnetic,wu2023fluctuation,luo2023large,basini2024terahertz,davies2024phononic,che2025magnetic,yang2025inherent,lujan2024spin, mustafa2025origin}.} To understand these observations, Ren et al. pictured the phonon magnetic moment as electronic orbital magnetization in an adiabatic response to the underlying ionic circular motions \cite{ren2021phonon}.
+They reformulated the phonon magnetism by introducing a momentum $k$-dependent Born effective charge and discovered a topological magnetization term, which arises from the circularly polarized phonon-modified electronic energy with non-trivial Berry curvature.
 In topological semimetals and insulators, integration of the Berry curvature near the Yang’s monopole gives rise to giant phonon magnetic moment, $g_{ph}\mu_{ph}\sim g\mu_{B}$.
-Interestingly, a recent time-domain spectroscopy study of $Pb_{1-x}Sn_{x}Te$ films showed that crossing the topological insulator to trivial insulator phase boundary yields a 3-order of magnitude reduction of $g_{ph}\mu_{ph}$ in agreement with theoretical predictions.
+Interestingly, a recent time-domain spectroscopy study of $Pb_{1-x}Sn_{x}Te$ films showed that crossing the topological insulator to trivial insulator phase boundary yields a 3-order of magnitude reduction of $g_{ph}\mu_{ph}$ in agreement with theoretical predictions. {Moreover, two independent groups have successfully reproduced the circularly polarized phonon splitting in Co$_3$Sn$_2$S$_2$ using first-principles calculations: \cite{wang2025abinitiotheorylarge} introduced a Raman term arising from the differences in phonon self-energies between distinct spin channels, whereas \cite{zhang2025electronic} applied the molecular Berry curvature framework.
+Despite different approaches, consistent results have been obtained.
+This consistency suggest that the observed phonon splitting originates from symmetry breaking induced by the intrinsic magnetic order.
+Further recent theoretical developments on phonon magnetic moments can be found in Refs.~\cite{wang2025abinitiotheorylarge,juraschek2022giant,geilhufe2023electron,zhang2023gate,chaudhary2024giant,chaudhary2025anomalous,zhang2025electronic}.}